 Contractors increase the ability of a retaining wall to hold back dirt by constructing it with a slight batter, which means it slopes toward the dirt it's holding back.
 They also take advantage of the weight of the dirt being held back by attaching the wall to anchors that extend under the dirt.
-These anchors can be geogrids made of high-tensile woven fabric, as described by CRH, or some other material, but for a timber retaining wall, the most common ones are wooden braces known as deadmen that extend laterally behind the wall and are usually anchored by crosspieces at their ends, as illustrated by My Old Workshop.
+These anchors can be geogrids made of high-tensile woven fabric, as described by CRH, or some other material, but for a timber retaining wall, the most common ones are wooden braces known as deadmen that extend laterally behind the wall and are usually anchored by crosspieces at their ends.

 Before You Start the Project

 Like a fence, a retaining wall should never encroach on a neighbor's property, so you need to stake out the property line and ensure that you have enough room for the wall, the backfill material and the deadmen, which typically means the wall should be several feet from the property line.

 And speaking of backfill, every cubic foot you add will require the removal of the same amount of native dirt, so if you're planning a long wall, plan ahead so you know what to do with all of that dirt.
 You can replace most of it, but you may prefer to backfill with planting soil instead.
 In that case, you may have a place for the dirt in another part of the yard, but if you don't, you'll need a truck to haul it away (or a willing neighbor with their own way of picking it up).